Probe into fatal Australia bushfire plane crash complicated by dangers

 “Reduced visibility, high turbulence, and low flying can all be contributing risk factors for air tanker crashes,” Kennedy said in emailed comments.

-The plane crash on Thursday took the death toll for Australia’s devastating bushfire season to 32, including eight firefighters.
-The wildfires have also killed millions of animals, razed thousands of homes and destroyed a land area about one-third the size of Germany since September.
+The fires have also killed millions of animals, razed thousands of homes and destroyed a land area about one-third the size of Germany since September.

 Around 250 firefighters from the United States and Canada have undertaken deployments in Australia since the start of the season.